Kristyvdm2020/Kristyvdm2020/README.md

 I'm Kristy, and I'm a FullStack Academy bootcamp grad in the Virginia Beach area.

-- 🌱 I am currently learning about AWS and growing in my knowledge of JavaScript.
+- 🌱 I am currently learning about algorithms.

 - ⚡ Fun fact: I used to work on nuclear submarines!